Carlos Davis (American football)

-Carlos Davis (born August 22, 1996) is an American football nose tackle who is a free agent.
+Carlos Davis (born August 22, 1996) is an American professional football nose tackle for the Birmingham Stallions of the United Football League (UFL).
 He played college football at Nebraska.

 College career

 Davis was an All-American in track and field at Nebraska in addition to football.
 He started 11 of 12 games as a defensive end as a senior and had 32 tackles.
 In his career, he compiled 125 total tackles, 18 tackles for a loss and nine and a half sacks.

 Professional career

+Pittsburgh Steelers

 He ran a 4.82-second 40 yard dash at the combine, placing him in a tie for ninth among defensive linemen.
-Davis was selected in the seventh round of the 2020 NFL Draft with the 232nd overall pick by the Pittsburgh Steelers.
+Davis was selected in the seventh round of the 2020 NFL draft with the 232nd overall pick by the Pittsburgh Steelers.
 He played 7 games during his rookie season of 2020, finishing with 6 tackles.

 On October 27, 2021, Davis was placed on injured reserve.
 He was activated on December 4.

 On August 30, 2022, Davis was waived by the Steelers and signed to the practice squad the next day.